 Riveting

 Riveting involves joining the laminations using metal rivets, inserted through pre-drilled holes, and then secured by deforming the rivet ends.
-Riveting is a widely used method for assembling small and medium-sized motors.
+It is a widely used method for assembling medium-sized motors.
 It provides excellent mechanical strength and stability to the core.

 Cleating